1550 nm 1x2 Polarization-Maintaining Fiber Optic Couplers / Taps

 Thorlabs' High Polarization Extinction Ratio (PER) Narrowband Couplers provide a PER of ≥25 dB when measured with connectors while the standard narrowband PM Couplers provide a PER of ≥20 dB when measured with connectors.
 Our wideband couplers with a 50:50 split ratio have a PER of ≥20 dB, and those with a 75:25, 90:10, or 99:1 split ratio have a PER of ≥18.0 dB.
 For specific differences between the standard and high PER cables, please refer to the Comparison tab.
 As with all the couplers on this page, the high PER versions have a specified operating temperature range of -40 °C to 85 °C but the actual PER will vary slightly over the entire range, as shown in the Temperature Cycling Tests section of the PER Measurement tab.
 Note that within an optical system the achievable PER is always limited by the element with the lowest PER within the system.

 All of these 1550 nm couplers have a maximum power handling of 1 W with connectors or bare fiber and a maximum power handling of 5 W when spliced (see the Damage Threshold tab for more details).
 These couplers undergo extensive individual testing and verification of the PER; details of our testing procedures are provided on the PER Measurement tab.
-Testing results are included with a data sheet that is shipped with these couplers.
-Sample data sheets for the narrowband and wideband 1550 nm PM couplers are available.
+Testing results are available for each coupler; click for a sampe test report of our narrowband or wideband 1550 nm PM couplers.

 *Hytrel® is a registered trademark of DuPont Polymers, Inc.